-Mesothelioma treatment is generally more dependent on the stage and location of the tumor and less dependent on the type of cells that are present.
+Mesothelioma treatment is generally chosen based on the stage and location of the tumor rather than the type of cells that are present.

 4 Cited Article Sources

 Sponsored by The Peterson Firm, 1050 30th Street NW, Washington, DC 20007 © 2019 PleuralMesothelioma.com